Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Invertible Fourier integral operators

 Fourier integral operators, as introduced by H\"ormander in \cite{HoFIO}, see also \cite{Ho4}, are operators with Schwartz' kernels which are Lagrangian distributions.
 The distributions associated to a conic Lagrangian submanifold, $\Lambda \subset T^*M\setminus O,$ are defined through local (really microlocal) parameterizations, they are then given by oscillatory integrals over the fibres of the parameterizations.
-The case of primary interest here, corresponds to $\Lambda =\operatorname{graph}'(\chi)\subset (T^*Z\setminus O)^2$ being the twisted graph of canonical, i.e.\ homogeneous symplectic, diffeomorphism.
-In case $\chi$ is close to the identity, in the \ci\ topology, it is possible to give a \emph{global} parameterization (as for a psuedodifferential operator) which presents the kernel in terms of a single oscillatory integral.
-The group of canonical transformations, $\Can(Z)$ is naturall identified with the group of contact transformations of $S^*Z$ and is a Fr\'echet Lie group, with the same \ci\ topology as the full group of diffeomorphisms of $S^*Z.$ More precisely $\Can(Z)$ as a Fr\'echet manifold modelled on $\CI(S^*Z),$ realized as the global space of smooth sections of the trivial bundle over $S^*Z$ corresponing to functions homogeneous of degree $1$ on $T^*Z.$
+The case of primary interest here, corresponds to $\Lambda =\operatorname{graph}'(\chi)\subset (T^*Z\setminus O)^2$ being the twisted graph of a canonical, i.e.\ homogeneous symplectic, diffeomorphism.
+In case $\chi$ is close to the identity, in the \ci\ topology, it is possible to give a \emph{global} parameterization (as for a pseudodifferential operator) which presents the kernel in terms of a single oscillatory integral.
+The group of canonical transformations, $\Can(Z)$ is naturally identified with the group of contact transformations of $S^*Z$ and is a Fr\'echet Lie group, with the same \ci\ topology as the full group of diffeomorphisms of $S^*Z.$ More precisely $\Can(Z)$ is a Fr\'echet manifold modelled on $\CI(S^*Z),$ realized as the global space of smooth sections of the trivial bundle over $S^*Z$ corresponding to functions homogeneous of degree $1$ on $T^*Z.$

-\begin{proposition} The choice of a Riemann metric on $Z$ gives an identification of a neighbourhood of the identity in $\Can(Z)$ with a neighbourhood of $0$ in $\CI(S^*Z)$ which identifies the Lie algebra with $\CI(S^*Z)$ with the normalized Poisson bracket. \end{proposition}
+\begin{proposition} The choice of a Riemann metric on $Z$ gives an identification of a neighbourhood of the identity in $\Can(Z)$ with a neighbourhood of $0$ in $\CI(S^*Z)$ under which the Lie algebra is mapped to $\CI(S^*Z)$ with the normalized Poisson bracket. \end{proposition}

 \begin{proof} The exponential map corresponding to a choice of Riemann metric on $Z$ gives a normal fibration, a collar neighbourhood, of the diagonal in $Z^2$ in the form

 which is a diffeomorphism from $U,$ an open neighbourhood of the zero section, to $U',$ an open neighbourhood of the diagonal in $Z^2.$ Under this map the cotangent bundle is identified with the subset of the fibre product $TZ\oplus T^*Z\oplus T^*Z$ projecting to $U$ in the first factor